Most Awesomest Thing Ever

 Most Awesomest Thing Ever was a website by Big Spaceship which pits two random items such as objects, people, or activities, and asks the user to select which they like better.
 The site calculated the win-lose ratio and generated a list of the most liked items.
 The site also allowed users to suggest new ideas as long as the user submits a link to a Wikipedia article and image the idea is based on, as well as their E-mail.
 The website was shut down at the end of 2022.

-All Time Most Awesomest Thing
+Rankings

-The following table is a ranking of the website's top ten all-time most awesomest things as of January 15, 2022:
+The website had a ranking of the most and least "most awesomest" things.
+As of January 15, 2022 the rankings were: